Ahmed-ibrahim-taha/Smart-Login-System/README.md

 The system validates all inputs in real time.

-If the credentials are correct, the user is redirected to a secure dashboard.
+If the credentials are correct, the user is redirected to a secure home.

 If incorrect, a friendly error message appears.

 the user can get password if he forget it by e-mail.

-User data is safely stored for future sessions.

 💡 Example Use Cases

 Personal portfolio websites

-Web apps needing basic authentication

-Admin panels and dashboards
+W
 Learning projects for form validation and local storage